-HHP 291 ATHLETIC TRAINING PRACTICUM I is designed to formally structure a minimum of 150 hours of clinical experience specific to the first semester of enrollment in the Athletic Training Educational Program.
-It includes 50% observation and 50% hands-on experience with a Concordia University athletic team.
+HHP 291 ATHLETIC TRAINING PRACTICUM I is designed to formally structure clinical experience specific to the first semester of enrollment in the Athletic Training Educational Program.
+It includes observation and hands-on experience at Concordia University affiliated sites.
 The purpose of this course is to incorporate specific clinical proficiencies with real life athletic and injury situations.
-Prerequisites: HHP 242 and HHP 272/273.
+Prerequisites: HHP 272/273.
+3 credits.

-HHP 292 ATHLETIC TRAINING PRACTICUM II is designed to formally structure a minimum of 150 hours of clinical experience specific to the second semester of enrollment in the Athletic Training Education Program.
-It includes 50% observation and 50% hands-on experience with both a Concordia University athletic team and in a clinical setting.
+HHP 292 ATHLETIC TRAINING PRACTICUM II is designed to formally structure clinical experience specific to the second semester of enrollment in the Athletic Training Educational Program.
+It includes observation and hands-on experience at Concordia University affiliated sites.
 The purpose of this course is to incorporate specific clinical proficiencies with real life athletic and injury situations.
 Prerequisites: HHP 291.
 3 credits.

 HHP 301 REHABILITATION TECHNIQUES OF ATHLETIC INJURIES involves the study, methods, and application of rehabilitation techniques as they relate to athletic injuries.
 Prerequisites: HHP 272/273.
-3 credits
+3 credits.

 HHP 302 REHABILITATION TECHNIQUES OF ATHLETIC INJURIES LABORATORY is a laboratory investigation of the various rehabilitation techniques used with common athletic injuries.
-It is designed to be taken in conjunction with HHP 473.
 0 credits.

 HHP 303 THERAPEUTIC MODALITIES introduces the student to the physiological principles and applications of cryotherapy, thermotherapy, electrostimulation, massage, intermittent compression, traction, and hydrotherapy.
 This course will explore the various applications of modalities as they relate to orthopedic athletic injuries.
-Prerequisites: BIO 270/271, BIO 272/273, HHP 272/273, HHP 372/374, and HHP 473/474.
+Prerequisites: BIO 270/272 or BIO 275/276 or BIO 280/282 or HHP 272/273.
 3 credits.

 HHP 304 THERAPEUTIC MODALITIES LABORATORY is an investigation and application of modalities commonly used for athletic injuries.
 The student will have the opportunity to analyze and use ultrasound, diathermy, massage, paraffin bath, hydrocolator packs, intermittent compression, various electrical stimulation devices, whirlpool usage, mechanical traction, and various cryotherapy methods.
-It is designed to be taken in conjunction with HHP 476.
 0 credits.